 The two assumptions we make about the class of strict preferences $\PP$ are as follows.
 First, we assume that all lexicographic preferences are in the class.
 This holds for many natural classes, such as the class of preferences induced by additive valuations (and any superset of it, as the class of sub-modular or sub-additive valuations) and the larger class of all monotone preferences.
-Second, we assume that the class is \emph{permutations-closed}; that is, for every preference in the class, it holds that all its permutations are also in the class (See \cref{definition:permuted_preference} for the formal definition and a more detailed discussion).
-This assumption is satisfied by most natural classes of preferences as it only requires that the names of goods are irrelevant (e.g., by the class of additive valuations and by the class of sub-additive valuations).
+Second, we assume that the class is \emph{permutations-closed}; that is, for every preference in the class, it holds that all its permutations are also in the class (See \cref{definition:permuted-preference} for the formal definition and a more detailed discussion).
+This assumption is satisfied by most natural classes of preferences {(e.g., by the class of additive valuations and by the class of sub-additive valuations)} as it only requires that the names of goods are irrelevant.

 For a set of goods $\MM$, we denote the family of classes of strict preferences that are permutations-closed and contain the entirety of the lexicographic preferences by $\FFn(\MM)$.
-Our main result is a characterization of truthful, non-bossy, and neutral allocation mechanisms as serial-quota mechanisms, for every class in this wide family of classes of strict preferences (classes in $\FFn(\MM)$).
+Our main result is a characterization of truthful, non-bossy, and neutral allocation mechanisms as serial-quota mechanisms, for every class in this wide family of classes of strict preferences.

-\begin{restatable}{theorem}{strict} Let $f$ be a mechanism that allocates a set $\MM$ of $m$ goods among $n$ agents with preferences from some permutations-closed class of \emph{strict} preferences $\PP$ that contains the lexicographic preferences ($\PP\in\FFn(\MM)$), when not all goods need to be allocated.
+\begin{restatable}{theorem}{strict} Let $f$ be a {deterministic} mechanism that allocates a set $\MM$ of $m$ goods among $n$ agents with preferences from some permutations-closed class of \emph{strict} preferences $\PP$ that contains the lexicographic preferences ($\PP\in\FFn(\MM)$), when not all goods need to be allocated.

 Mechanism $f$ is truthful, non-bossy, and neutral if and only if $f$ is a serial-quota mechanism. \end{restatable}